moltude/emu-upmaa-tools/README.md

 emu-upmaa-tools
 =================================

+a group of scirpts and tools that were may have been written to solve a one-off problem but i don't want to write again.

+fyi, i'm learning perl so please excuse the sloppy/poor perl.

 rpt-image-resolution.pl
 ========
 since querying by image resolution is not *easy* and it something that needs to be reported on this script will